All Episodes

 You know, there's a lot of things happening in our world right now that are very, very hard to understand.

-I'm preparing for today's show.
+I was preparing for today's show.

-I was talking to a few people about it, and I mostly got the reaction of I see all these headlines, but I have no idea what anybody's talking about here.
+I was talking to a few people about it, and I mostly got the reaction of, I see all these headlines, but I have no idea what anybody's talking about here.

 You kind of almost have to be part of it, I guess, to grasp what's going on.

-I'm staying at a fine hotel not far from EIB Eastern Command.
+I mean, my own experience, staying in New York to do the program, I'm staying at a fine hotel not far from EIB Eastern Command.

 I'm taking a shower this morning.